3 Material Accounting policies

 Depreciation

-Depreciation on cost of fixed assets is provided on straight-line-method at estimated useful life, which is in line with the estimated useful life as specified in Schedule II to the Act, except for second hand machineries which are depreciated over an estimated useful life of 10 years based on management's estimate.
+Depreciation on cost of fixed assets is provided on straight-line-method at estimated useful life, which is in line with the estimated useful life as specified in Schedule II to the Act, except for second hand machineries which are depreciated basis the balance useful life as specified in Schedule II to the Act.
 Leasehold building improvements are depreciated base on the management estimates of useful life, namely 3 years.

 The carrying amount of an asset is written down immediately to its recoverable amount if the carrying amount of the asset is greater than estimated recoverable amount.